-Overt surveillance occurs when employers surveil employees, with the employees notified of this action..
-Under the Act, overt surveillance is unlawful unless notice has been given in advance (minimum 14 days before surveillance starts).
+Overt surveillance occurs when employers surveil employees, with the employees notified of this action.
+Under the Act, overt surveillance is unlawful.
+This is unless you provide notice at least 14 days before surveillance starts.
 Additionally, new employees must be notified before they start work.

 The notice must contain details of:

 - The equipment undertaking the surveillance (video, audio, tracking);

 - Whether the surveillance will be intermittent or continuous; and

 - Whether the surveillance will be for a specific time or ongoing.

 Furthermore, all equipment needs to be clearly visible to employees.
 Further, employers need to put up signs indicating that surveillance is taking place.